 - Box of standard frozen puff pastry sheets

-- Toppings: raspberries chocolate chips, powdered sugar
+- Your choice of toppings raspberries, chocolate chips, powdered sugar

 - Defrost the puff pastry and unfold one of the sheets.